-In connection with the Tender Offer, KKR Fund has entered into an agreement with Takashi Eto, President & CEO of the Company ("Mr. Eto") since March 26, 2025, regarding the main terms of a management services agreement which provides for the management of the Company after the Transaction ("Agreement (Mr. Eto)").
-For an overview of the Agreement (Mr. Eto), please refer to "(III) Agreement (Mr. Eto)" in "4.
+In connection with the Tender Offer, KKR Fund has entered into an agreement with Takashi Eto, President & CEO of the Company ("Mr. Eto") since March 28, 2025, regarding the main terms of a management services agreement which provides for the management of the Company after the Transaction ("Agreement (Mr. Eto)").
+Subsequently, on July 28, 2025, the Tender Offeror entered into a management services agreement with Mr. Eto ("Management Services Agreement"), which provides for the management of the Company after the Transaction.
+For an overview of the Management Services Agreement, please refer to "(III) Management Services Agreement" in "4.
 Details of material agreements between the Tender Offeror and the Company's shareholders, directors, etc. concerning tendering in the Tender Offer" below.
-In addition, KKR Fund has confirmed that Mr. Eto intends to tender all of his Company Shares in the Tender Offer and has reached an agreement with Mr. Eto that Mr. Eto will subscribe for shares of the Tender Offeror Parent Company and reinvest a portion of the consideration received for tendering in the Tender Offer in the Tender Offeror Parent Company ("Reinvestment").
+In addition, KKR Fund has confirmed that Mr. Eto intends to tender all of his Company Shares (excluding 44,000 shares of Restricted Shares (as defined below)) in the Tender Offer as of March 28, 2025, and has reached an agreement with Mr. Eto that Mr. Eto will subscribe for shares of the Tender Offeror Parent Company and reinvest a portion of the consideration received for tendering in the Tender Offer in the Tender Offeror Parent Company ("Reinvestment").
 However, the specific terms, timing and other details of the Reinvestment have not yet been determined (Note 2) (Note 3).
+Therefore, the Transaction constitutes a so-called Management Buyout (MBO).

-In addition, KKR Fund has reached an agreement with JIC Capital, Ltd. ("JICC") that JICC shall make capital contributions of 95 billion yen, by directly or indirectly subscribing to Class A Preferred Shares and Class B Preferred Shares of the Tender Offeror Parent Company through the funds JICC manages and operates, respectively, all of which are to be made on or after the business day following the completion of the Tender Offer and by the business day before the commencement of settlement of the Tender Offer ("Investment") (Note 4) (Note 5), and received an equity commitment letter from JICC for the Investment dated March 28, 2025 ("ECL (JICC)").
-In addition, KKR has entered into an agreement with JICC as of today, which provides for the terms of the investment, an overview of the Class A Preferred Shares and Class B Preferred Shares, the management of the Tender Offeror Parent Company, the Tender Offeror and the Company after the Transaction, and the main terms of the shareholders agreement that stipulates the handling of the Tender Offeror Parent Company shares ("Agreement (JICC)").
+In addition, KKR Fund has reached an agreement with JIC Capital, Ltd. ("JICC") that JICC shall make capital contributions of 95 billion yen, by directly or indirectly subscribing to Class A Preferred Shares and Class B Preferred Shares of the Tender Offeror Parent Company through the funds JICC manages and operates, respectively, all of which are to be made on or after the business day following the completion of the Tender Offer and by the business day before the commencement of settlement of the Tender Offer ("Investment") (Note 4) (Note 5), and received an equity commitment letter from JIC PE Fund No. 1 Investment Limited Partnership and JIC PE Co-Investment Fund No. 1 Investment Limited Partnership (collectively the "JICC Fund") for the Investment dated March 28, 2025 ("ECL (JICC)").
+In addition, KKR has entered into an agreement with JICC as of March 28, 2025, which provides for the terms of the investment, an overview of the Class A Preferred Shares and Class B Preferred Shares, the management of the Tender Offeror Parent Company, the Tender Offeror and the Company after the Transaction, and the main terms of the shareholders agreement that stipulates the handling of the Tender Offeror Parent Company shares ("Agreement (JICC)").
 The reason for the Investment being made in Class A Preferred Shares and Class B Preferred Shares rather than common shares is that, in order to support the growth of the Company's business from a long-term perspective while providing the necessary quantitative and credit enhancements, it was necessary to design the Investment differently from the common share investments made by private funds based on a general time axis and return.
 The reason that the Investment uses Class A Preferred Shares and Class B Preferred Shares rather than common shares is that in order to support the growth of the Company's business from a long-term perspective while also providing the necessary financial and credit support, it was necessary to design a structure based on a different time axis and return than that of an investment using ordinary stock by a private fund, in order to meet the purpose of the Investment.
-For an overview of the Agreement (JICC), please refer to "(II) Agreement (JICC)" in "4.
-Details of material agreements between the Tender Offeror and the Company's shareholders, directors, etc. concerning tendering in the tender offer" below.
-Furthermore, on March 17, 2025, KKR Fund entered into a confidentiality agreement with KKR and the Company's shareholder, ValueAct Japan Master Fund, L.P. (number of shares: 9,754,700, Ownership Ratio: 9.25%) and ValueAct Strategic Master Fund II, L.P. (number of shares: 5,671,100, Ownership Ratio: 5.37%) (collectively referred to as "VAC").
-KKR Fund has commenced discussions with VAC regarding the tendering or non-tendering of VAC's Company Shares (number of shares: 15,425,800, Ownership Ratio: 14.62%) to the Tender Offer and/or reinvesting or non re-investing in KKR Fund, etc., and the method thereof, etc., and as of today, these discussions are ongoing.